Healthe-Matters Logo

 Recognizing Speech and Hearing Disorders in Children

-Better Speech and Hearing month is also a time to encourage parents to identify any potential speech, language or hearing problems their children may be experiencing.
-These problems can significantly impact learning, as well as social and emotional health.
-Even a mild hearing loss can harm a child's ability to speak, learn and interact with others.
+Speech, language and hearing problems can significantly impact learning, as well as social and emotional health.
+Even mild hearing loss can harm a child's ability to speak, learn and interact with others, and should be evaluated by a professional.

-Signs that your child may have a hearing loss include:
+Signs that your child may have hearing loss include:

 • Abnormal speech for their age